 We recently visited a water treatment plant in Boca Raton, FL, and needed to align an interesting five-machine train.
 The train consisted of a 1000 HP motor short-coupled to a clutch, water pump, another clutch, and diesel engine (see Figure 1):

 The main drive unit is the dark gray motor on the right, which spins clockwise and drives the blue pump in the middle through a clutch (the light gray machine.)
-The second clutch in the train is to the left of the pump (hidden in the picture above) and is oriented backwards from the first one so as to disengage the yellow diesel engine at the far left from the train when the motor is running.
-When electric power fails and the motor cannot be used (such as during hurricanes or when an accident disables the electrical grid), the engine is automatically started and spins counterclockwise, driving the pump in the same direction as before through the left hand clutch, whereas the right hand clutch now disengages the motor from the train.
+The second clutch in the train is to the left of the pump (hidden in the picture above) and is oriented backward from the first one so as to disengage the yellow diesel engine at the far left of the train when the motor is running.
+When electric power fails and the motor cannot be used (such as during hurricanes or when an accident disables the electrical grid), the engine is automatically started and spins counterclockwise, driving the pump in the same direction as before through the left-hand clutch, whereas the right-hand clutch now disengages the motor from the train.
 It is an ingenious arrangement, designed to keep this critical machine train operational even if one of the drivers were to fail.
 Some vibration trouble was being experienced and misalignment was suspected.